dvdbisong/dvdbisong.github.io/gcp-ml-seminar/scikit-learn.md

 ### Preprocessing the Data for model fitting
 Before a dataset is trained or fitted with a machine learning model, it necessarily undergoes some vital transformations.
 These transformation have a huge effect on the performance of the learning model.
 Transformations in Scikit-learn have a `fit()` and `transform()` method, or a `fit_transform()` method.

-Depending on the use-case, the `fit()` method can be used to learn the parameters of the dataset, while the `transform()` method applies the data transform based on the learned parameters to the same dataset and also to the test or validation datasets before modelung.
+Depending on the use-case, the `fit()` method can be used to learn the parameters of the dataset, while the `transform()` method applies the data transform based on the learned parameters to the same dataset and also to the test or validation datasets before modeling.
 Also, the `fit_transform()` method can be used to learn and apply the transformation to the same dataset in a one-off fashion.
 Data transformation packages are found in the `sklearn.preprocessing` package.

 This section will cover some critical transformation for numeric and categorical variables.
 They include:
  - Data Rescaling